lrmantovani10/tdd-student-store-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Vincent Chen, Nicole Stiles, and Hannah all helped me!
+Vincent Chen, Nicole Stiles, and Hannah Zhou all helped me!